 Using a CRM to improve your business is a strategy, not just a decision to purchase tool.
 CRM is a methodology, a process for putting your customer at the center of your business, and other pieces ancillary.
-Meaning, we understand our customer by knowing where to find them, how to attract them and how to ensure they have a winning experiences with us.
+Meaning, we understand our customer by knowing where to find them, how to attract them and how to ensure they have a winning experience with us.

 As Gartner tells us, a CRM strategy should comprise three sections: